awsdocs/amazon-cloudsearch-developer-guide/doc_source/glos-chap.md

 A set of routing rules that controls the traffic leaving any [subnet](#subnet) that is associated with the route table\.
 You can associate multiple subnets with a single route table, but a subnet can be associated with only one route table at a time\.

 **row identifier**<a name="row-identifier"></a>
-row ID\.Amazon Machine Learning: An attribute in the input data that you can include in the evaluation or prediction output to make it easier to associate a prediction with an observation\.
+Amazon Machine Learning: An attribute in the input data that you can include in the evaluation or prediction output to make it easier to associate a prediction with an observation\.

 **rule**<a name="rule"></a>
 [AWS WAF](#awswaf): A set of conditions that AWS WAF searches for in web requests to AWS [resource](#resource)s such as [Amazon CloudFront](#AmazonCF) distributions\.
 You add rules to a [web ACL](#webacl), and then specify whether you want to allow or block web requests based on each rule\.